-26For clarity, if A becomes infatuated with or attracted to B, I will call A the 'interested' and B the 'interestee', thus A is the 'subject' of the 'loving/infatuation' action and B the 'object'.
+27For clarity, if A becomes infatuated with or attracted to B, I will call A the 'interested' and B the 'interestee', thus A is the 'subject' of the 'loving/infatuation' action and B the 'object'.

-27Of course, many romantic stories are about sacrifice, love spurning us to great deeds to ensure our quarry's happiness, but at its core romantic interest is a non-altruistic biological drive and instinct.
+28Of course, many romantic stories are about sacrifice, love spurning us to great deeds to ensure our quarry's happiness, but at its core romantic interest is a non-altruistic biological drive and instinct.

 Thus my hunch is that genuine friendship is possible for men and women once the possibility of developing a romantic relationship is credibly eliminated.
 It is best, if this proceeds without a direct rejection, but more implicitly by external circumstances (such as happily dating someone else).
 Now I do not want to disparage romance springing from a pre-established friendship.
 Friends becoming romantic partners is the best that can happen, if it works out well.
 The pre-established trust makes opening up and disclosure much easier.
 There is no question about the feasibility of establishing a friendship, because it has already been established.
+It really is the best of both worlds, having your cake and eating it.